jmacdotorg/plerd/t/source_model/metatag-setup-with-image-and-alt.md

 <img src="image: http://blog.example.com/example.png" alt="A lovely bunch of coconuts." />

-This file sets up some attributes that should cause some social media tags to get created in the resulting HTML, under the right circumstances.
+This file, which is **awesome**, sets up some attributes that should cause some social media tags to get created in the resulting HTML, under the right circumstances.

 Furthermore, it refers to a post-specific image.
 But it doesn't specify a description!